iamtankist/blog/2013-07-16-oauth2-explained-part-1-principles-and-terminology.markdown

 So the __Grant Type__ represents the flow needed for the __Client__ to obtain __Access Token__.

-In OAuth2 there are five Grant Types that are defined by the standard, but you have an ability to imeplement a ustom one for your needs.
+In OAuth2 there are five Grant Types that are defined by the standard, but you have an ability to implement a ustom one for your needs.

 For example you need to identify user not by username/password, but you give them API keys, in order not to transmit password in clear text over API.
 Then you need to implement a grant type for that flow.
 How to do that in details will be described in the 5th part of this tutorial.